Allerton Castle: Arrangement

 A short drive leads past a late 18th-century stable-block before the visitor is confronted with the Tudor-Gothic Victorian building.
 The main block is built of dark-coloured stone, with a high tower rising above the entrance porch.
 The lower brick range to the right houses the Chapel of 1805, and behind are the lower buildings of the service courtyard, dating from the 18th century.

 The interior of Allerton was designed on a vast scale, with late-Gothic decoration in the style of Pugin's work on the Palace of Westminster.
 The early-Victorian craftsmanship and the recent restoration work are of the highest quality.

 The galleried great hall is one of the highest baronial halls in England, almost 70 ft high, lit from a huge lantern which rises from the centre of the main block.
 It is adorned by intricately carved oak panelling lit by stained glass windows, and has galleried landings whose walls are hung with full-length portraits including works by Michael Dahl and William Dobson.

 The hall is central and gives access to the elegant drawing room, the blue-and-white ballroom, and the library with bookcases based on the original designs and restored in the on-site workshop.
 Most of the original bookcases, together with the books, were destroyed in the fire.
 The wallpaper was based on one of Pugin's designs for the Houses of Parliament and the ceiling has recently been repainted in the original colours.

 The principal staircase opens off the great hall, under another vaulted ceiling hung with portraits of the Mowbray and Stourton families.

 The library and dining room occupy the north side of the Hall.
 The dining room is panelled and has stained glass windows with the arms of the Mowbray and Stourton families.
 On the huge table, original to the house, are candelabra dating from 1848.

 The drawing room has a magnificent plaster ceiling.
 On the walls are portraits by Michael Dahl and Charles Jervas, and vast rococo mirrors, made for Melton Constable Hall in Norfolk.
 The ballroom, in the west of the house, was left with bare masonry by Lord Mowbray and Stourton, but Dr Rolph has decorated it with a plaster vaulted ceiling.

 On the entrance-side of the house are the Billiard Room, the Music Room, housing a collection of late-19th and early-20th century automatic musical instruments, and the Morning Room.

-On a knoll to the west of the house is the "Temple of Victory", a fine octagonal building of Palladian design.
+On a knoll to the west of the house is the Grade II* listed "Temple of Victory", a fine octagonal building of Palladian design.